 I have finer hair and have really been enjoying their Serenity Shampoo and conditioner bars, loving them so much, my hair feels great when it's dry and it smells like heaven.

 A Canadian plant-based beauty and wellness brand with a philosophy based on the power of feminine energy and the gifts of Mother Earth.
-Founder by two BFF's who were called to build something new two years ago that would redefine what it means to live the good life.
+Founded by two BFFs who were called to build something new two years ago that would redefine what it means to live the good life.
 I was introduced to the brand at the Green Living Show last year and was hooked.
-I use and LOVE the Phoebe facial oil, its simply lovely.
+I use and LOVE the Phoebe facial oil, it's simply lovely.

 Each Upfront shampoo or conditioner bar replaces up to 3 bottles of packaged alternatives, minimizing waste and ecological impact.
 They offer a line of shampoo and conditioner bars free of sulfates, parabens, and synthetic fragrances.
 It's a female-owned company from New Brunswick.
 Got to love that.
 I've been using the Enlivening Conditioner Bar which has really helped my hair with the frizz this summer and it smells UNREAL!

-Two Sisters Naturals is founded, owned and operated by East Cost born and raised sisters Crystal Mills and Jillian Anderson.
+Two Sisters Naturals is founded, owned, and operated by East Coast born and raised sisters Crystal Mills and Jillian Anderson.
 I really love how they have embraced natural living.
 The whipped body butter and hand salves are two of my absolute favs.
 Both are not greasy at all and my skin just soaks it in!

 Amy is the one-woman show behind the scenes of Lisse.
 IF you WANT to shave, then a safety razor is a more sustainable option.
 Amy says on her website: "By 2050 it's predicted there will be more plastic in the oceans than fish.
 So initially, the environment was my biggest driver to start dabbling in the world of safety razors.
 What I didn't realize though was how much of a better shave it was, I couldn't believe it had taken me so long to make the switch."

 If you have not made the switch, I highly recommend that you do.
 I have been using a safety razor for a little over two years now.
 It was a bit of a transition, but you can do it, and when you do, you will never go back to plastic, ever!
-Lisse offers a rose gold and matte black.
-Both gorg.
-And love the fact that 2% of gross razor sales go straight to Femme International who empowers people with periods through health and menstrual education in East Africa.
+Lisse offers rose gold and matte black, both.
+And love the fact that 2% of gross razor sales go straight to Femme International which empowers people with periods through health and menstrual education in East Africa.
 Femme equips them with the supplies and confidence they need so they’ll never have to skip school because of a period ever again.

 This was one of the first green beauty brands I began using.
 Thie facial oil and body oil is unlike anything I have used before.
 I fell in love instantly.
 The scent of each product is truly sensational!
 The herbal infusions are crafted in-house and they hand blend each formula in small batches to maintain freshness and efficacy.
 They prioritize eco-friendly, responsibly sourced packaging materials and are committed to minimizing waste and footprint.